Characters of the Metroid series: Gandrayda

-A bounty hunter who was hired by the Galactic Federation in Metroid Prime 3: Corruption.
+Gandrayda is a bounty hunter who was hired by the Galactic Federation in Metroid Prime 3: Corruption.
 An alien of unknown origin, she is capable of highly advanced shapeshifting and electrokinesis.
 She has a playful nature and often refers to Samus as "Sammy" while viewing her as a rival.
 When she succumbs to Phazon corruption, she retains her playful nature, but becomes far more vicious and calculating while her shapeshifting abilities are further enhanced, making her a dangerous boss opponent.
 She disguises herself as a Federation Marine and offers to help Samus acquire a suit shield to reach the Leviathan Seed on the Pirate Homeworld.
-However, she then attempts, but fails, to shoot Samus from behind, and reveals herself before chiding Samus and engaging her in battle.
+She then attempts, but fails, to shoot Samus from behind, and reveals herself before chiding Samus and engaging her in battle.
 Like Rundas and Ghor, she fails to kill Samus and has her remains and electrokinesis subsequently absorbed by Dark Samus.
 The last thing Samus sees of her fellow bounty hunter is Gandrayda, shapeshifted into Samus in her PED Power Suit, reaching out to her and screaming in agony.
 Samus is forced to look away and clench her fist in anger at Dark Samus before its apparition finishes off Gandrayda.